jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 13. In the log file u\_ex150911.log what would be the ex command to search forward for occurrences of YandexBot? (include the forward slash)

-14. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to replace all occurrences of linux with Linux?
+14. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02 > chapter-02.md into vi, what would be the ex mode command to replace all occurrences of linux with Linux?

-15. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to replace all occurrences of Linux with GNU/Linux? (remember to escape the /)
+15. Assuming your pwd is Linux-text-book-part-I and you have loaded Chapter-02 > chapter-02.md into vi, what would be the ex mode command to replace all occurrences of Linux with GNU/Linux? (remember to escape the /)

-16. Assuming the your pwd is Linux-text-book-part-I and you have loaded Chapter-02.chapter-02.md into vi, what would be the ex mode command to remove all occurrences of the word Windows?
+16. Assuming the your pwd is Linux-text-book-part-I and you have loaded Chapter-02 > chapter-02.md into vi, what would be the ex mode command to remove all occurrences of the word Windows?

-17. Assuming a file name topsecret.sh has a permission of 644 - what is the shortcut to give the owner of the file permission to execute the script?
+17. Assuming a file name topsecret.sh has a permission of 644 - what is the shortcut to give just the owner of the file additional permissions to execute the script?

-18. Assuming a file named moretopsecret.sh has a permission of 757 - what is the shortcut to remove all permissions from the the other group?
+18. Assuming a file named moretopsecret.sh has a permission of 757 - what is the shortcut to remove all permissions from the the **other** group?

-19. What is the correct sequence of profile inheritance?
+19. What is the correct command sequence to save or write out a file in GNU Nano?
-   a. /etc/profile -> ~/.bash_profile or ~/.bash_login or ~/.profile -> ~/.bashrc
-   b. ~/.bashrc -> ~/.bash_profile or ~/.bash_login or ~/.profile -> /etc/profile
+   a. ^6
+   b. ^X
+   c. ^O
+   d. :wq

 20. What is the command to display the contents of the PATH system variable on the command line?
     a. echo PATH